andre-brandao/pyprland/layout_center.md

-Implements a "centered" workspace layout, windows are tiled as usual but one, which is centered and "maximized".
+Implements a workspace layout where one window is bigger and centered, other windows are tiled as usual in the background.

 On `toggle`, the active window is made floating and centered if the layout wasn't enabled, else reverts the floating status.